Transport in Pune: Pune Suburban Railway

 Pune Suburban Railway is a suburban rail system connecting Pune to its suburbs and neighboring villages in Pune District, Maharashtra.
 It is operated by Central Railway.
-Pune's suburban railway operates on two routes, i.e. from Pune Junction to Lonavla and its part, from Pune Junction to Talegaon.
-There are 5 trains which operate on Pune Junction - Talegaon route while 18 trains operate on Pune Junction - Lonavla route.
+Pune's suburban railway operates on two routes, i.e. from Pune Junction to Lonavala and its part, from Shivaji Nagar to Talegaon.
+There are 5 trains which operate on Shivaji Nagar - Talegaon route while 18 trains operate on Pune Junction - Lonavala route.

 Pune Metro

 Pune Metro is a currently under construction rapid transit system to serve the cities of Pune and Pimpri-Chinchwad.
 As of March 2018, Line 1 (Pimpri-Chinchwad - Swargate) and Line 2 (Vanaz - Ramwadi) with a combined length of 31.25 km are being constructed by Maharashtra Metro Rail Corporation Limited (MahaMetro), a 50:50 joint venture of the State and Central Governments.
 Lines 1 and 2 opened on March 6, 2022 with 12 km in operation.
 Line 3, which will cover a distance of 23.3 km between Hinjawadi and Shivajinagar, has been approved by the State and Central Governments.
 The Pune Metropolitan Region Development Authority (PMRDA) will implement the project on a public–private partnership (PPP) basis, for which it has shortlisted three companies: Tata Realty and Siemens, IRB in consortium with Chinese and Malaysian companies, and IL&FS.
 The bidding for Line 3 is expected by June 2018.
 All three lines will align at the Civil Court interchange station.